Gaia Sprints

-The 2022 NYC Gaia DR3 Fête will take place June 13–16 at the Flatiron Institute, a division of the Simons Foundation, in New York City.
+The 2026 NYC Gaia DR4 Sprint will take place in December 2026 at the Center for Computational Astrophysics (CCA), a division of the Flatiron Institute of the Simons Foundation, in New York City.
+The exact dates will be anchored on the public release of Gaia DR4.

 In addition to a general Code of Conduct, we require participants to agree to a Collaboration Policy that ensures transparency and openness at the Sprints and associated meetings: